This post contains affiliate links, which means I might make a small commission if you make a purchase. This does not affect your cost. Thank you!

 My little guy loved crumpling the paper to create the ancient effect in this project.

-Overall, we really enjoyed Art of the Ancients by ARTistic Pursuits and recommend it wholeheartedly!
+Overall, we really enjoyed our Art of the Ancients review, courtesy of ARTistic Pursuits and recommend it wholeheartedly!
 To see what my Crew compatriots thought, visit the Homeschool Review Crew.